rpm-software-management/rpm/docs/manual/lua.md

 Lua standard library offers fairly limited set of io operations.
 The posix extension greatly enhances what can be done from Lua.
-The following functions are available in "posix" namespace, ie to call them use posix.function().
+The following functions are available in `posix` namespace, ie to call them use posix.function().
 This documentation concentrates on the Lua API conventions, for further information on the corresponding system calls refer to the system manual, eg `man 3 access` for `posix.access()`.